 Social Security Disability for Congenital Heart Defects

-Posted on behalf of Phillips Disability, P.C. on Oct 02, 2015 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Oct 02, 2015 in Qualifying Conditions

 While you may sometimes feel misunderstood by people who do not know what congenital heart defects are, they exist and this form of heart disease is not caused by eating too much junk food.
 If you are born with a congenital heart defect, you did nothing to bring on this condition.
 Supplemental Security Disability (SSD) may offer benefits to applicants who qualify.

-The law office of Phillips Disability has disability attorneys in Phoenix, AZ who can help you with your congenital heart defect claim.
+The law office of Dayes Law Firm PC has disability attorneys in Phoenix, AZ who can help you with your congenital heart defect claim.